tsutherland3530/us_honeybee_prod/README.md

 4) Create a new file on github in your repo titled data and then download the dataset US Honey Production 1995-2021 from    kaggle to the data file in the repo.
 Now open it injupyter notebook or if on Kaggle after downloading the file click on the edit function.

-Make sure to save modified data to the data-clean file!
+Make sure to save modified data to the data-clean file.